 You’ll never be able to list every grammar rule out yourself.
 Professional English grammar and usage guides help create consistency and give teams a resource to reference when they have questions.

-- The Associated Press Style Book is used by writers who work at newspapers or magazines.
-If you’re not sure, this one's a good bet.
+- The Associated Press (AP) Stylebook, which is used by writers who work at newspapers or magazines.
+If you’re not sure which grammar style guide to go with, this one's always a solid choice.

-- The Chicago Manual of Style is one of the oldest, most comprehensive guides.
+- The Chicago Manual of Style, which is one of the oldest, most comprehensive guides.
 It’s a beast of a resource used by book authors.
-(You may not need that level of detail.)
+(You may not need this level of detail.)

-Note: If you subscribe to the references, add the credentials to your style guide so everyone can access them.
+Note: If you subscribe to these references, add the credentials to your style guide so everyone can access them.

-Examples of standard AP style rules include numbers, dates, times, titles, cities & states, name references, common technical terms, acronyms and serial or Oxford commas.
+Examples of standard style rules include numbers, dates, times, titles, cities and states, name references, common technical terms, acronyms and serial or Oxford commas.

 Step 3: Document Exceptions

-As you create content, you’ll discover exceptions, nuances and rules that don’t fit your brand.
-Maybe your client prefers a particular style.
-Or you might choose another formatting style for SEO reasons.
+As you create content, you’ll discover exceptions, nuances and rules that are specific to (or don’t fit) your brand.

 Step 4: Document Common Internal Mistakes